24 new machines.

 New Bunker Room.

 Diggers Gym just got serious about strength.
-24 brand-new Hammer Strength & Life Fitness machines across two floors — plus our new downstairs Bunker Room, a dedicated home for glute and lower-body work.
-Built the way locals actually train.
+24 brand new Hammer Strength and Life Fitness machines across two floors.
+Plus a new room downstairs called The Bunker, set up for glute and lower body work.
+Built for how locals actually train.

 Three reasons